systemdesignpartners/cognito-hoc/README.md

 **TBD HYPERLINK TO SDPARTNERS.COM ARTICLE**

-for an example of how to do that.
+for a discussion on how to do that.

 Typical usage in the frontend is within App.js:
 ```javascript